Sign up for helpful information, guides, ideas, and tips to be emailed to you once every 2 weeks.

 I am a super busy mom, wife, public school administrator, small business owner, writer/author, and content creator.
 My journey from beginnings to now is described in more detail below.
 Aside from producing content on efficiency, organizational skills, productivity, time management, planning, and and self-development, I produce content on this website on lifestyle hacks, ideas, tips, and recipes for every aspect of life.

 Learn from me while I learn from you so we can all be empowered to achieve together and build our own legacies!
+Live well and experience more through the educational content provided on this site.

 My family immigrated to the United States when I had just turned 10 in 1989 from the former Soviet Union.
 Armenia was one of the countries in the Soviet bloc.
 In the late 1980's, there was some turmoil across Soviet Union as communism was on the brink of a collapse.
 My family and I moved to the U.S., along with thousands of other families, mainly to escape the communist regime.